4 Reasons to Eat More Fiber in Menopause

 Fiber supports a healthy microbiome

-Your gut microbiome is your second brain and just like your brain, you need to take care of it.
-So how do you take care of an entire microscopic ecosystem of bacteria?
-Feed it well and feed it with the right things!
+Your gut microbiome is an entire microscopic ecosystem of bacteria.
+And you can help your whole body by feeding it well and with the right things.
 Fiber can help feed your gut microbiome with what it needs.
 While fiber cannot be digested by humans, it’s an excellent food source for gut bacteria.

 Fiber can provide your bacteria with things like amino acids and proteins that those bacteria need in order to maintain healthy, stable growth.
 When your bacteria feeds off of these compounds within fiber, they maintain a steady rate of growth.
 Populating your gut with enough beneficial bacteria can help send nutrients to your body and necessary information to your brain, which then directs how your body responds to these nutrients.

-So how does fiber do this?
-Fiber suppresses appetite and helps prevent you from overeating.
-By slowing down the digestion process, your gut sends signals to your brain that it’s full and it cannot take any more food.
+Fiber can be an asset for those attempting to lose weight, as it slows down the digestion process; when this happens, your gut sends signals to your brain that it’s full and it cannot take any more food.
 Your brain will then register this information and suppress appetite to prevent you from overeating.
 This can help you better maintain a steady, moderate diet and help lower food cravings.

 Fiber can lower your risk of certain diseases